 This is The Moth, a ceiling lightshade in ash or walnut with brass fittings.
 It retails at £540.

 Based near Shaftesbury, with the aim of helping to keep the heritage craft of the Dorset Buttons industry alive.
-Set up by Anna McDowell, who sells buttons through the Cygnet Gallery, Shaftesbury (see above).
+Set up by Anna McDowell, who sells buttons through the Cygnet Gallery, Shaftesbury.
 Rings, kits and instructions for making Dorset Buttons are sold online at her new Etsy Shop.
 Workshops also held when practical.

-This booklet has comprehensive instructions on how to make Dorset Buttons, including all four ranges of Dorset Buttons and their variations.
+This booklet, The Dorset Button Industry, has comprehensive instructions on how to make Dorset Buttons, including all four ranges of Dorset Buttons and their variations.
 Areas covered include High Top buttons, Dorset Knobs, Birds Eye and Singleton buttons, Dorset Cartwheels and Blandford Crosswheel buttons.
 The booklet also covers the Cartwheel variations including how to work with beads and the bouquet and tree buttons.
 It retails at £6.

 Hand made dog coats and terrier tunnels are made from the company base near Shaftesbury.
 All shapes and sizes, handmade in a range of fabrics including waterproof, tweed, wool and hi-viz.
 Also harnesses and dog accessories, from collars to toys and beds.
 The ‘Perfect Fit’ harness offers maximum adjustment to ensure a perfect comfortable fit for all breeds of dog (and cats, even rabbits).
 The workshop is usually open, Tuesday, Wednesday and Thursday 10.30am – 3.30pm.
 Often somebody is there at other times and days and is open by appointment.

 MORE SHAFTESBURY AND NORTH DORSET PRODUCTS AVAILABLE ONLINE

-* MV Winery: the winery just south of Shaftesbury has, since October, made its wines and sparkling available online
+* MV Winery: the winery just south of Shaftesbury has its wines and sparkling available online, from £12-£15.

 * Stoate & Sons of Cann Mills, Shaftesbury, has been milling stoneground flour since 1832, and sells 1.5kg, 8kg and 25kg sacks online.
 Make your own bread for Christmas!

-* Virginia Hayward hampers is a family firm based in Shaftesbury and employs 70, a figure which trebles in the run-up to Christmas: it sends out 400,000 hampers in December!
+* Virginia Hayward hampers is a family firm based in Shaftesbury and employs 70, a figure which trebles in the run-up to Christmas: it sends out 400,000 hampers in December alone.